bkovacik/onemus-cardmaker/README.md

 # Reference

+## Card hardcoded fields

+`aspect` - Determines the color for aspect-segmented cards.
+`name` - Name of the card.
+Required for indexing purposes.

+## Fields
 `align` - Text alignment (left, center, right)

 `color` - Name of color template.
 Defined in a different yaml whose roots are globals and aspects.
 Globals are the same regardless, aspects change based on aspect: